msbeigiai/spring-full-stack/README.md

    mvn clean deploy jib:build
    ```
    this will deploy the newest backend in Docker hub and later can be run in `docker compose`.

+### Frontend (React)
+#### To get running frontend:
-4. Navigate back to frontend, then react and run:
+1. Navigate back to frontend, then navigate to react folder and run:
     ```bach
    cd ../frontend/react
    docker build . -t msbeigiai/msbeigi-react
    docker push msbeigiai/msbeigi-react
     ```
    this will also pushes newest version of frontend into Docker hub.
-<<<<<<< HEAD
-5. To boot up the entire project navigate back to the project root and then run docker compose command:
+2. To boot up the entire project navigate back to the project root and then run docker compose command:
     ```bash
    cd spring-boot-example/
    docker compose up -d
     ```

+### Configuration
-6- In case you see error booting up backend just navigate inside `postgres` database by running:
+1. In case you see error booting up backend just navigate inside `postgres` database by running:
 ```bash
 docker exec -it postgres bash
 ```